pfichtner/vaadoo/README.md

 Ough, what a mess and waste of time!
 Manual constructor checks are messy, error-prone, and hard to maintain—they repeat the same boilerplate, can be forgotten or mistyped, and mix validation with business logic.

-And this is where vaadoo comes into play.
-Vaadoo is a compiler plugin that generates this boilerplate code for you.
-Checks are added to the bytecode so you get rid of a JSR 380 validation library.
-The generated code does nor depend on JSR 380 API- nor on JSR 380 validation libaries anymore.
+And this is where Vaadoo comes into play.
+Vaadoo is a compiler plugin that generates all this boilerplate code for you.
+Checks are woven directly into the bytecode, so you get rid of any runtime JSR 380 dependency.
+Everything needed for validation is compiled directly into your classes—there are no runtime dependencies required, making your domain objects fully self-validating and ready to use immediately.

 PS: This is getting real fun with lombok ([with adjustments of lombok.config](https://github.com/pfichtner/vaadoo/blob/main/vaadoo-tests/lombok.config)) and records!
 ```java